onflow/flow/agendas/2024/sprint-kickoff/2024-12-13-Flow-Sprint-Kickoff.md

  ### Team Wins 🎉

- * EVM Dry-run deployed on Mainnet (enbales more flexibility in configuring EVM traces and reduces load on ANs)
+ * EVM Dry-run deployed on Mainnet (enables more flexibility in configuring EVM traces and reduces load on ANs)
  * Completed abstraction of DB access - first step towards replacing Badger DB.

 ---